secarrel/Bike_Park_ecommerce/TESTING.md

 ## Validation

 ### HTML Validation
 I used [W3C HTML Validator](https://validator.w3.org/nu/ ) to validate the HTML code.
-No major issues were raised during the process, only very small tweeks, making for a smooth process.
+No major issues were raised during the process, only very small tweaks, making for a smooth process.

 See screenshots of all pages being validated [here](docs/validation/html/html-validation.pdf)